M-J-Y-21/WebEng/README.md

 * Having good documentation
 * Improvements on the [Express](https://expressjs.com) framework like dependency injection
 * Approachable syntax and structure, thanks to our experience with Java
-* Provides a powerful CLI tool for generating and scaffolding code, making development faster and more efficient
+* A powerful CLI tool for generating and scaffolding code, making development faster and more efficient

 All of these reasons made us choose NestJS as our backend framework.
 Moreover another point why we ended up choosing NestJS is because of its good seperation of concerns.
 In fact, NestJS is built on the principles of separation of concerns, which promotes the separation of different aspects of the application into distinct, modular components.
 This makes it easy to manage and maintain the codebase, and also improves code reusability.